deavial/thunderflurry/ContributorAgreement.md

 ###Licenses

-ThunderFlurry Foundation projects (code, documentation, and any other materials) are each released under the terms of the individual licenses as noted in the project's repository, or, if no separate license is specified, under the terms of the [BSD-3 license](https://tldrlegal.com/license/bsd-3-clause-license-(revised)), with the following exception:
+ThunderFlurry Foundation projects (code, documentation, and any other materials) are each released under the terms of the individual licenses as noted in the project's repository, or, if no separate license is specified, under the terms of the [Apache 2.0 license](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)), with the following exception:

 Copyright and related rights for sample code as defined in the project's LICENSE.md file are waived via [CC0](https://tldrlegal.com/l/cc0-1.0).
 Rights to any change to existing sample code or contribution of new code denoted as sample code as defined in the project's LICENSE.md file are waived via [CC0](https://tldrlegal.com/l/cc0-1.0).